In which the failure happens long before the machine gets involved.

 The failures feel different in texture but come from the same place.
 I approach each task with the confidence of someone who has managed people and projects for years, and the work often comes back wrong.
 Or more precisely: pointed slightly elsewhere, solving a problem adjacent to mine.

-Not wrong in the way a junior employee gets things wrong, where you can see the effort and trace the misunderstanding.
-Wrong in a cleaner, more disorienting way.
-The output was polished, assured, and aimed somewhere I never intended.
+The output doesn't fail the way a junior employee's work fails, where you can see the effort and trace the misunderstanding.
+It fails in a cleaner, more disorienting way.
+Polished, assured, and aimed somewhere I never intended.

 There's a specific quality to that moment.
 The document opens.
 The formatting is clean.
 The first sentence sounds right.
-And then, slowly, the feeling that something is off, like walking into a room and realizing the furniture has been moved slightly.
+And then, slowly, the feeling that something is off, like walking into a room and realizing the furniture has been rearranged.
 Everything is where it should be.
-None of it is yours, or really right.
+None of it is yours.

 When this happens, someone on my team has a line I've come to deeply appreciate: